it985/my-stars/README.md

 *   [tarunkant/Gopherus](https://github.com/tarunkant/Gopherus) - This tool generates gopher link for exploiting SSRF and gaining RCE in various servers

-*   [ibis-project/ibis](https://github.com/ibis-project/ibis) - Expressive analytics in Python at any scale.
+*   [ibis-project/ibis](https://github.com/ibis-project/ibis) - The flexibility of Python with the scale and performance of modern SQL.

 *   [nsidnev/fastapi-realworld-example-app](https://github.com/nsidnev/fastapi-realworld-example-app) - Backend logic implementation for https://github.com/gothinkster/realworld with awesome FastAPI